 Innovate, create, and travel to the enchanted world of books and art and transform your personal stories into dazzling works of art through sculpture, masks, collage, and more!
 First Saturdays of the month, October 2022–June 2023, from 1–2 pm at AC Bilbrew Library

 Calling all art and nature lovers!
-Let your imagination soar as you experiment with a variety of cool art materials at our FREE week-long Spring Art Camp.
-Each day will feature a unique nature-inspired project led by a LACMA Teaching Artist.
-Art Camp is designed for children ages 8–13 and is made possible through LACMA’s partnership with the L.A.
-County Department of Parks and Recreation.
-Registration is only available online.
+Join us for our FREE week-long nature exploration series and let your imagination soar as you experiment with a variety of art materials and techniques.
+Each day will feature a unique project led by LACMA Teaching Artists.
+Nature week is designed for children ages 8–13 and is made possible through LACMA's partnership with the Department of Parks and Recreation.
+Reservations required.
 Space is limited.

-For more information, please contact Bryan Spragg at firstname.lastname@example.org.
+For more information, please contact Nini Sanchez at email@example.com.

 Can’t Make the Live Classes?

 Check out Communities Create LA! art making videos on LACMA’s youtube channel and explore different ways to share your personal story through art!
 Videos are accessible anytime.

 The Teaching Artist Training Series (TATS) is a professional development program that supports local BIPOC artists by introducing them to a creative career pathway.
 The 10-session course focuses on teaching strategies and techniques as well as the design and implementation of hands-on art-making lesson plans based on artworks in LACMA’s collection.
 Artists will walk away with the basic tools and resources needed to develop, grow, and sustain their teaching practice with a variety of audiences and receive a stipend for completing at least 80% of the training.
 Saturdays from 9 am–12 pm. at Earvin “Magic” Johnson Park (date TBD).